hyperledger/indy-hipe/text/agent-connection-protocol/README.md

 # Tutorial
 [tutorial]: #tutorial

-Explain the proposal as if it were already implemented and you were teaching it to another Indy contributor or Indy consumer.
-That generally
-means:

-- Introducing new named concepts.
-- Explaining the feature largely in terms of examples.
-- Explaining how Indy contributors and/or consumers should *think* about the feature, and how it should impact the way they use the ecosystem.
-- If applicable, provide sample error messages, deprecation warnings, or migration guidance.

-Some enhancement proposals may be more aimed at contributors (e.g. for consensus internals); others may be more aimed at consumers.

 Agents connect by means of introductory messages.
 These messages only need to contain information to identify and authenticate each other for subsequent interactions, where to send the message, and the version of the message format.
 Security parameters and algorithms should be captured in the version of the message format to limit cryptographic algorithm agility that causes many problems with programmers.

 ### Overview